Now in Private Beta · API Access Available

 STIX 2.1 Bundle Export

-Export any indicator as a complete STIX 2.1 bundle the indicator plus all related objects assembled in a single call.
-The native import path for OpenCTI and MISP.
-Accepts incoming bundles via POST for bidirectional STIX exchange with partner platforms.
+Export any indicator as a complete STIX 2.1 bundle — the indicator plus all related objects assembled in a single call.
+The native import path for OpenCTI.

 STIX native · OpenCTI compatible